 The BetterTogether Challenge is founded on the certainty that the world's collective genius has the ability to develop innovative solutions to mitigate the regional crisis.
 We are seeking expertise, ingenuity, resources, and networks to develop transformative solutions to prevent and respond to GBV experienced by Venezuelans in Trinidad and Tobago, Guyana, and Panama.

-In addition to funding, the Challenge winners will be eligible for technical assistance, access to networks and potential partners, and publicity.
+In addition to funding, the Challenge winners under this fund are receiving technical assistance, access to networks and potential partners, and publicity.

 The BetterTogether Challenge is a global initiative to crowdsource, fund, and scale forward-thinking solutions from anywhere in the world to support Venezuelans and host communities affected by the regional crisis.
 BetterTogether is a partnership of the U.S. Agency for International Development and the Inter-American Development Bank.